yugalgrg/GS/ReadME.md

 # Demo

-Fronend design for a restaurant website.
+Fronend design for a restaurant website!